Bespoke : A special project for Florian Gadsby

 The stamps were carved in a variety of sizes, each to be used for a different scale of work.
 As such, the design includes a specific pocket for each stamp, matched to its exact dimensions.
 The pockets are stitched across to keep the stamp snug at the perfect position to allow the pouch to fold securely closed.

-The leather tags attached to each of the stamps are hand-braided using the same leather as the pouch itself, a beautiful goat-skin from Italy, both supple and hardwearing.
+The leather tags attached to each of the stamps are hand-braided using the same leather as the pouch itself, a beautiful goat-skin, both supple and hardwearing.

 In the details